You are currently on Hearing Direct UK

-Although a bone anchored hearing aid is a widely used solution for people with hearing impairment that cannot be helped by regular hearing aids, not everyone that can benefit from this technology is suitable for it.
+Although a baha hearing aid is a widely used solution for people with hearing impairment that cannot be helped by regular hearing aids, not everyone that can benefit from this technology is suitable for it.
 The patient's skull must have a particular thickness.
 This is why small children cannot have this surgery, as their skull is thinner and softer than an adults.

 As this is a surgical procedure, the first part of the process is to have a series of consultations with a qualified audiologist and surgeon.
 Consult your GP initially who will screen you and refer you for further consultations where necessary to determine cause and suitability.